What is CRO? A Beginner's Guide to Conversion Rate Optimisation

 • Requesting a quote

-These actions have a direct impact on revenue or generating leads that can convert.
 Both micro and macro conversions are hugely important in understanding the customer journey and highlighting any barriers or frictions that might be preventing more overall conversions.

 How CRO benefits a business

 Granted, the obvious answer is that a better conversion rate means more revenue but the benefits of conversion rate optimisation stretch far beyond the bottom-line numbers.
-Let’s look at how CRO helps different aspects of a business:

 Revenue

-The first benefit is the one most people are concerned with.
-Making more money!
-Yes, a well-optimised website will absolutely increase the percentage of customers who buy something.
-But even in the case of micro conversions like free trials or blog subscriptions, these actions place your customer on a conveyer belt of sorts, where they’ll encounter your brand at different stages and be prompted to purchase.
+But even in the case of micro conversions like free trials or blog subscriptions, these actions place your customers on a conveyor belt of sorts, where they’ll encounter your brand at different stages and be prompted to purchase.

-If you can optimise each of those stages, you’re more likely to get a sale at one point or another. >
+If you can optimise each of those stages, you’re more likely to get a sale at one point or another.

 Improved customer experience

-Higher conversion rates mean that your site is meeting customer expectations.
 People are happy engaging with your brand and find the customer experience pleasant.

 This could be down to the design elements like colours and typography, the navigational ease for finding menus and products or the frictionless loading times.
-Improving the customer experience is paramount in setting your business apart from the competitors and promoting loyalty from your fanbase.

 Happy customers = loyal customers = more likely to buy again.